-Repurchase of capital stock:
+Repurchase of capital stock

-During 2018, the Company received approval from the TSX to acquire for cancellation, by way of normal course issuer bid ("NCIB"), up to 4,348,479 common shares of the Company.
-The bid commenced on August 31, 2018 and spans a 12-month period.
+During 2018, the Company received approval from the Toronto Stock Exchange ("TSX") to acquire for cancellation, by way of normal course issuer bid ("NCIB"), up to 4,348,479 common shares of the Company.
+The bid commenced on August 31, 2018 and spanned a 12-month period.

-Since the commencement of the NCIB to December 31, 2018, the Company purchased for cancellation an aggregate of 2,150,400 common shares for an aggregate purchase price of \$25,513, resulting in a decrease to stated capital of \$17,699 and a decrease to retained earnings of \$7,814.
+During 2018, after the commencement of the NCIB, the Company purchased for cancellation an aggregate of 2,150,400 common shares for an aggregate purchase price of \$25,513, resulting in a decrease to stated capital of \$17,699 and a decrease to retained earnings of \$7,814.
 The shares were purchased and cancelled directly under the NCIB.

-The Company entered into an Automatic Share Purchase Program ("ASPP") with a broker that allows the purchase of common shares for cancellation unto the NCIB at any time during the predetermined trading blackout period.
-As at December 31, 2018 an obligation for the repurchase of 23,871 (2017 - nil) was recognized under the ASPP in trade and other payables.
+At the end of 2018, the Company entered into an Automatic Share Purchase Program ("ASPP") with a broker that allowed the purchase of common shares for cancellation under the NCIB at any time during the predetermined trading blackout period.
+As at December 31, 2018, an obligation for the repurchase of 2,198,079 common shares valued at \$23,871 under the ASPP was recognized in trade and other payables.
+During the three months ended March 31, 2019, the Company purchased the 2,198,079 common shares under the ASPP for an aggregate purchase price of \$26,335, resulting in a decrease to stated capital of \$18,092 and a decrease to retained earnings of \$8,243.
+The shares were purchased and cancelled directly under the NCIB.